fetchai/fetchd/README.md

 ## Encoding

 We use standard cosmos-sdk encoding (amino) for all sdk Messages.
 However, the message body sent to all contracts, as well as the internal state is encoded using JSON.
 Cosmwasm allows arbitrary bytes with the contract itself responsible for decodng.
 For better UX, we often use `json.RawMessage` to contain these bytes, which enforces that it is valid json, but also give a much more readable interface.
-If you want to use another encoding in the contracts, that is a relatively minor change to wasmd but would currently require a fork.
+If you want to use another encoding in the contracts, that is a relatively minor change to fetchd but would currently require a fork.
 Please open in issue if this is important for your use case.

 ## Quick Start